CommunitySolidServer/tutorials/getting-started.md

 After logging in there you are redirected back to the authentication client which shows that you will be identified with your WebID.

-You can now enter http://localhost:3000/profile/ in the field lower on the page and press fetch to access the resource that was previously restricted.
+You can now enter `http://localhost:3000/profile/` in the `Resource` field on the page and press fetch to access the resource that was previously restricted.

 ### Authentication summary